GreenXeMotion/Solus-Manifest-App/WinUI/PROGRESS.md

-# Phase 1-2 Complete! ✅
+# Phase 1-2-3 In Progress! 🚀

-## Latest Update: December 3, 2025 - Theme System Complete
+## Latest Update: December 3, 2025 - Phase 3 Core Services Migration

 ## Summary

-Successfully completed Phase 1 (Week 1-2) AND Phase 2 (Theme System)!
-The WinUI 3 application now has full navigation, all pages, services, and a complete 8-theme dynamic theming system.
+Successfully completed Phase 1 (Week 1-2) and Phase 2 (Theme System)!
+Phase 3 now underway with core models and services being migrated from WPF.
+The WinUI 3 application has full navigation, all pages, 8 themes, and growing functionality.

 ---